karkipra/AI-Fun/NastyaChatbot/README.md

 ## Updates

 - Incorporate audio messages and facebook comments
-- Wrinkled out some issues with the randomness of the
+- Wrinkled out some issues with the randomness of the chatbot